micmejia/bible-dump/AMPC/Jeremiah/Jer 50.md

-Therefore [^b]wild beasts of the desert shall dwell [in Babylon] with the jackals, and ostriches shall dwell there.
+Therefore wild beasts of the desert shall dwell [in Babylon] with the jackals, and ostriches shall dwell there.
 And it shall never again be inhabited with people, even from generation to generation.